-Field Description Content type or value QMSAGENTBOOL The AgentBoolean expression used to match the original query text.
-Boolean matching expression KEYWORDS A list of words to match in the query text.
-Comma-separated list of words or phrases.
+Field Description Content type or value #DREREFERENCE The reference for the rule.
+String #DRETITLE The title of the rule.
+String QMSTYPE The type of the QMS rule.
+4 QMSAGENTBOOL The AgentBoolean expression to use to match the original query text.
+Boolean matching expression KEYWORDS A list of words to match in the original query text.
+Comma- separated list of words or phrases.
 CONCEPT The expanded query text that replaces the matched query text.
 Replacement string.
-DATABASERESTRICTION The databases to query.
-String SYNONYMREPLACE (Optional) A Boolean value that specifies whether to replace the whole query text with the CONCEPT.
+DATABASERESTRICTION (Optional) The Content databases that this rule matches.
+If you include this field, QMS applies the synonym rule only if the original query includes a DatabaseMatch parameter with at least one database that matches the DATABASERESTRICTION.
+QMS applies this field only when the original query includes the DatabaseMatch and SynonymDatabaseMatch action parameters.
+String SYNONYMDATABASEMATCH Set a value for this field to use synonym database matches in this rule.
+If this field is empty or missing, QMS does not apply the DATABASERESTRICTION for this rule.
+SYNONYMREPLACE (Optional) A Boolean value that specifies whether to replace the whole query text with the CONCEPT.
 This field value overrides the value of the SynonymReplace action parameter for queries that match this rule.
 TRUE OF FALSE